arhayrap/ETL_cosmic_stand_analysis/README.md

 The script accepts the following arguments to perform different operations: file - A file which contains the run numbers.

---index - An individual run number. \n
+--index - An individual run number.
---shift - A shift applied to the oscilloscope id. \n --power_mode - The power mode at which the setup has been running. \n --offset - The offset above baseline that has been applied. \n --l1a_delay - The delay of signal arrival in DAC units. \n --download - Download the ETROC and oscilloscope data from the DAQ computer if they are not downloaded yet. \n --convert - Convert the downloaded information (mention which ones with the parameters below). \n --etroc - Convert the downloaded etroc data. \n --scope - Convert the downloaded scope data. \n --merge - Merge the converted data from the etroc and scope. \n --clock_fit_min - The minima of the clock fitting range. \n --clock_fit_max - The maxima of the clock fitting range. \n --clock_fit_thr - The threshold of the clock signal fit. \n --pattern - The prefix of the run number (the first 4 numbers of the run number). \n --daq - The address of the DAQ computer (daq@timingdaq03). \n
+--shift - A shift applied to the oscilloscope id.
+--power_mode - The power mode at which the setup has been running.
+--offset - The offset above baseline that has been applied.
+--l1a_delay - The delay of signal arrival in DAC units.
+--download - Download the ETROC and oscilloscope data from the DAQ computer if they are not downloaded yet.
+--convert - Convert the downloaded information (mention which ones with the parameters below).
+--etroc - Convert the downloaded etroc data.
+--scope - Convert the downloaded scope data.
+--merge - Merge the converted data from the etroc and scope.
+--clock_fit_min - The minima of the clock fitting range.
+--clock_fit_max - The maxima of the clock fitting range.
+--clock_fit_thr - The threshold of the clock signal fit.
+--pattern - The prefix of the run number (the first 4 numbers of the run number).
+--daq - The address of the DAQ computer (daq@timingdaq03).

 .